sichensong-99/Movie_Recommendation_System/README.md

 - 📈 Admin dashboard with login logs and comment activity

-The admin panel provides an overview of login history, active users, and recent comments.
+The admin panel provides an overview of login history, active users, recent comments, and login logs — all with pagination support

 ![Admin Dashboard Screenshot](pics/Admin_dashboard_1.jpg)